-For a European patent, renewal fees are payable to the EPO from the third patent year onwards to maintain the application.
-After the patent has been granted, annual renewal fees have to be paid to the national office of each designated EPC contracting state in which the patent has been registered.
-The equivalent national patents are not necessarily maintained for the same period in each contracting states.
-Therefore the proportions shown in Fig.4.8 for the EPO represent an average ratio of maintenance in the EPC contracting states.
+For a European patent, renewal fees are payable to the EPO from the third year after filing in order to maintain the application.
+After the patent has been granted, annual renewal fees are paid to the national office of each designated EPC contracting state in which the patent has been registered.
+The resulting national patents are not necessarily maintained for the same period in each contracting states.

-For a Japanese patent, the first three years' annual fees after patent registration are paid as a lump-sum and, for subsequent annual year's fees, the applicant can pay either yearly or in advance.
+For a Japanese patent, the first three years' annual fees after patent registration are paid as a lump-sum and; for subsequent annual year's fees the applicant can pay either yearly or in advance.